 Tex.
 Fam.
 Code § 201.015 applies to a request for a de novo hearing before the referring court for matters adjudicated by an associate judge appointed under Tex.
 Fam.
 Code Chapter 201, Subchapter A and C. When a case is referred to an associate judge for any authorized purpose, a party may request a de novo hearing before the referring court by filing a written request with the clerk of the referring court not later than the third working day after the date the party receives notice of the substance of the associate judge's ruling or order.
 Tex.
 Fam.
 Code § 201.015(a).
 In child welfare cases, the requesting party must also file the request with the referring court.
 Tex.
 Fam.
 Code § 201.2042(b).
-For de novo hearings requested in matters handled by associate judges appointed under Tex.
-Fam.
-Code Chapter 201, Subchapter C, the party requesting the de novo hearing must file notice with the clerk of the referring court as well as the court to ensure that the referring court judge is timely notified along with the clerk of the court.
 The referring court must conduct the de novo hearing within thirty days of the request.
 Tex.
 Fam.
 Code § 201.015(f).
 De novo hearings are limited to the specific issues stated in the de novo hearing request.
 Tex.
 Fam.
 Code § 201.015(b).
 See In re L.R., 324 S.W.3d 885, 890 n.5 (Tex.
 App.-Austin 2010, no pet.) ("[T]he de novo hearing before the referring court is limited to those issues raised in the hearing request.").